Session Detection

 - Cleanup: Child sessions are deleted when they finish (ready state), when their transcript becomes stale (>2min), or when the parent session is deleted (cascade)

-The API's SubagentSummary merges both types into a single count.
+The API's subagent summary (session.ComputeSubagentSummary) merges parent and child sessions into a single count.

 Session ID

-- File-based: UUID extracted from the filename (
+- File-based (UUID filename): UUID extracted from the filename (

 proc-<pid>format, used for pre-sessions before a transcript file is found